Pilger, Nebraska

 Pilger is a village in Stanton County, Nebraska, United States.
-As of the 2010 census, the population was 352.
+As of the 2020 census, Pilger had a population of 240.
 It is located approximately 85 miles northwest of Omaha.

 History

 Pilger was platted in 1880 when the railroad was extended to that point.
 It was named after Peter Pilger, the owner of the original townsite.
 Pilger was incorporated as a village in 1887.
-The Chicago & North Western ended railroad service in the spring of 1982; after flooding damaged many sections of the track & declining freight traffic volumes (which was ongoing since the mid-1970s) led to the track being abandoned.
-The track was removed a few years later.
+By the 1970s, the future of railroad service came into question.
+The Chicago & North Western had been experiencing mildly declining freight traffic.
+Ultimately, railroad service ended in 1982, after flooding from the nearby Elkhorn River damaged many section of the track.
+Abandonment was applied for & granted that same year & the tracks were removed in 1985.

 2014 tornadoes

 Shortly after 4 p.m. on June 16, 2014, the town was struck by an EF4 tornado.
 Two people, including a five-year-old girl, were killed, and sixteen were critically injured.
 Another tornado, also rated EF4, passed just east of the town.
 Pilger was left devastated, and it was later estimated that over half of the buildings were destroyed or severely damaged.